Francis Bacon exhibition catalogues

 11 September 2008 – 4 January 2009

-A posthumous retrospective is mounted at Tate Britain in September 2008, heralding the artist’s centenary in 2009.
-This third Tate retrospective reassesses Bacon’s work in the light of new research that had emerged from discoveries of his studio’s content after his death.
-The show includes ninety works by the artist.
+A posthumous Francis Bacon retrospective was mounted at Tate Britain in 2008 – 2009 in anticipation of the centenary of the artist’s birth in 2009.
+This third Tate retrospective comprising ninety artworks reassessed his work in the light of new research that had emerged from the discovery of the contents of his studio after his death.

 Francis Bacon, Monaco and French Culture